yeswecamp/Perfect-Heist-2-LUA-Modding/README.md

 ## Quick Overview

 Perfect Heist 2 mods are written in **Lua** and organized into **Modpacks**.
 A modpack is a folder containing scripts and assets that add new gameplay, actors, and classes to the game.
+Modpacks can be uploaded to the Steam Workshop and added to your game session through the `Host Game` menu or through the `[ModpackOverride] ModpackList = AbsoluteModpackPath1, AbsoluteModpackPath2` server config setting.
+Modpacks can also be included in player-created custom maps, ensuring they always run with the map.
+All scripts are loaded when the team selection begins, and are destroyed after the Round-End UI.

 ### Modpack Folder Structure

 ```
 MyModpack/
 ├── ServerScripts/        # Scripts that run game logic (round events, rules)
+│   ├── MyScript.lua      # Event-Driven Logic that runs during the round
 ├── ActorScripts/         # Scripts for custom interactable actors (BP_LuaActor)
+│   ├── MyActor.lua       # Actor that can be placed on custom maps, and spawned through other scripts
 ├── CustomClassScripts/   # Scripts + JSON for custom player classes
 │   ├── MyClass.lua       # Ability logic
 │   └── MyClass.json      # Class display info (name, icon, cooldown, etc.)